Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Results and Discussion

 \textbf{Particle-based models approach human performance levels, with strong generalization.} Models that received ground-truth TDW object particles as input and supervision (\textbf{GNS}, \textbf{GNS-RANSAC}, \textbf{DPI}) matched human accuracy on many scenarios, with the object-centric \textbf{DPI} reaching across-scenario human performance levels (Fig. \ref{fig:model_human_comparision}A).
 These data are consistent with findings that probabilistic physical simulations can account for behavioral judgments on single scenarios that resemble ours \citep{battaglia2013simulation, sanborn2013reconciling, bates2015humans, bi2021perception}.
 However, our results go beyond prior work in several ways.
 First, these three models are graph neural networks that \textit{learn} to simulate physical scenes rather than assuming access to a ``noisy'' version of ground truth dynamics directly provided by the physics engine.
 Second, the models here performed well above chance when trained with the \textit{all} and \textit{all-but} protocols, not just when they were fit to single scenario types (\textit{only}) as in the work where they were developed \citep{li2018learning, sanchez2020learning} (Fig. \ref{fig:model_human_comparision}A,E).
 These results imply that a single graph neural network can learn to make human-level physical predictions across a diverse set of physical scenarios.
-While the differences in accuracy between these three models were not significant (b=0.07, t=1.8, p=0.09), it is notable that the non-object-centric \textbf{GNS} and \textbf{GNS-RANSAC} were at chance performance on \textbf{Dominoes}, the scenario whose simulations involve collisions between multiple objects (Fig. \ref{fig:model_human_comparision}A).
-This indicates that grouping physical elements into discrete entities matters most for predicting the dynamics of several coherent objects.